ProgressNS/nativescript-ui-samples/README.md

 ##Overview
 The UI for NativeScript samples app resides in the **sdk** folder at root repository level.
 The folder has a standard NativeScript application structure as described in [this article](http://docs.nativescript.org/getting-started#directory-structure).
 The source code of the samples resides in the folders named after each component available in **UI for NativeScript**.
 The currently available components are:

+- Calendar
+- Chart
-- chart
+- DataForm
-- sidedrawer
+- Feedback
-- listview
+- ListView
-- calendar
+- SideDrawer

 ## Running **UI for NativeScript** sample app
 Make sure you are using NativeScript 2.0+.
 To see which version of NativeScript you are currently using, type `tns --version` in the console.